PRAXIS: Integrating Program Analysis with Observability for Root-Cause Analysis: Evaluation Results

 \subsection{Ablation Study (RQ2)}

 For this RQ, we conducted an ablation study to assess the impact of \agent's core components on RCA effectiveness by evaluating the following \agent variants. \bi \item[\textbf{\agent (Obs.
-Ctx.):}] This variant disables \graph-traversal and program context ($C_P$), so only the incident context and observability context ($c_i$) are used in the RCA decision in~\tion{entity_role}.
+Ctx.):}] The observability context-only variant disables \graph-traversal and program context ($C_P$), so only the incident context and observability context ($c_i$) are used in the RCA decision in~\tion{entity_role}.
 This experiment characterized the performance gains resulting from the use of program context.